Special Educational Needs and Disability ( SEND) Information Report

 • Ravens Coloured Progressive Matrices

-When a child is identified as needing support the class teacher provides interventions which are additional to and different from those provided as part of the usual differentiated curriculum.
+When a child is identified as needing SEND support the class teacher provides interventions which are additional to and different from those provided as part of the usual differentiated curriculum.
 If further support is required, following agreement with parents and carers, we may refer a pupil for further assessment of their needs to outside professionals or support agencies.
-These include:

 • Community Paediatrician